Niuman Romero

-Niuman José Romero (born January 24, 1985) is a Venezuelan professional baseball infielder for El Águila de Veracruz of the Mexican League.
-He made his major league debut on September 8, 2009, with the Cleveland Indians and also has played with the Boston Red Sox.
+Niuman José Romero (born January 24, 1985) is a Venezuelan former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Cleveland Indians and Boston Red Sox.

 Career

 Cleveland Indians

 Romero was originally signed by the Cleveland Indians as an amateur free agent on November 20, 2002.
 In 2005, he officially joined the Indians organization and played for the rookie-level Burlington Indians.
 The following season he played for the Single-A Lake County Captains, hitting .228/.319/.274 in 114 games.
 Romero split the 2007 season between Lake County and the High-A Kinston Indians, hitting a combined .231/.359/.306 in 81 games between the two teams.
 Romero returned to Kinston in 2008 and slashed .296/.351/.403 with 6 home runs and 53 RBI in 108 games.
 Romero was assigned to the Double-A Akron Aeros to begin the 2009 season, and was later promoted to the Triple-A Columbus Clippers.

 On September 8, 2009, Romero was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day, going 0-for-1 against the Texas Rangers.
 In his debut campaign, Romero appeared in 10 major league games, going 2-for-14 with a walk.
 On October 30, 2009, Romero was outrighted off of the 40-man roster and assigned to Triple-A Columbus.
 Romero was invited to Spring Training in 2010 but did not make the team and was assigned to Columbus to begin the year.